Loading...

 This means it may not be able to dominate economically because the largest cities are likely to attract new businesses and employment opportunities and investment.

-Basically, Jieyang is too close to other cities and it's just not big enough in terms of population, particularly when you consider that Beijing, right at the north of the map and Shanghai, the largest city that you can see marked there really dominate China.
+Basically, Jieyang is too close to other cities, and it's just not big enough in terms of population, particularly when you consider that Beijing, right at the north of the map, and Shanghai, the largest city that you can see marked there, really dominate China.

-Let's now summarise our learning.
+Let's now summarize our learning.

 The world's population is increasingly becoming more urban.